 Carolyn Shoshana Fershtman, JD, PhD

-I received my Masters in Counseling Psychology and PhD in Psychology from Meridian University (formerly Institute of Imaginal Studies) in Sonoma County, California, which provided extensive training in imaginal and Jungian oriented psychotherapy, as well as somatic, mindfulness, psychodynamic, shamanic and ecopsychology approaches.
-I received my Bachelor’s Degree from UC Berkeley, and my law degree (JD) from UCLA.
+I received my Ph.D. in Psychology from Meridian University (formerly Institute of Imaginal Studies) in Sonoma County, California, which provided extensive training in imaginal and Jungian oriented psychotherapy, as well as somatic, mindfulness, psychodynamic, shamanic and ecopsychology approaches.
+I received my Bachelor’s Degree from UC Berkeley, and my Juris Doctor (JD) from UCLA.

 I trained at the Lomi Clinic in Santa Rosa and completed the Lomi Applied Somatics Program, an extensive training in mindfulness, Gestalt and somatic therapy approaches.

-In addition to my psychology training and experience, I have been an attorney for over 25 years.
-I worked as an attorney advocate for community and social justice organizations, and organized citywide movements for progressive voter education and reform.
-I co-founded an organization dedicated to supporting Native American efforts for sovereignty, religious freedom, and freedom from environmental degradation of native lands, and worked for many years on behalf of environmental organizations to prevent logging of old growth forests and to protect the sensitive habitats of the north coast region.
+In addition to my psychology training and experience, I worked as an attorney advocate for community and social justice organizations, Native Americans, and environmental organizations to protect the sensitive habitats of the north coast region.
 I am a certified mediator, and am trained in nonviolent communication and conflict resolution.